Begimai02/deploy_json-server-heroku_react-firebase/README.md

 (Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes.)
 5. Push your app to Heroku ``` git push heroku master ```
 6. Open your created app ```heroku open```

+### Creating a Pipeline
+A pipeline is simply a connection between your GitHub repo and your Heroku Project.
+So, Whenever you update your db.json for example and push your changes to a specific branch Heroku will be listening to this branch and build your app with the updated database.